 Enhancing the Cherokee Experience

 Funded by the Cherokee Preservation Foundation and based out of the Museum of the Cherokee Indian, the Cherokee Friends have a mission to enhance visitor experience in Cherokee through education and by demonstrating traditional aspects of Cherokee culture.
-The Cherokee Friends offer free programs at the Museum on Wednesday and Saturday afternoons from 1-3 p.m., and can be found outside the Museum as weather permits, or in the lobby.
+The Cherokee Friends can be found outside the Museum as weather permits, or in the lobby.
 Demonstrations are varied and can include firemaking, the atlatl (spear thrower), the chunkey game, traditional dance, and the marbles game.

 A Family Legacy

-Mike Crowe (pictured above) is one of the Friends and manager of the revamped Cherokee Friends program, which launched last year.
+Mike Crowe (pictured above) is one of the Friends and manager of the Cherokee Friends program, which is in its fifth year.
 For Crowe, his work as a cultural specialist for Cherokee is of the utmost importance.